zautumnz/cozy/README.md

 Interpreters Book](https://interpreterbook.com), and also includes some pieces of [prologic's](https://github.com/prologic/monkey-lang) upstream version and [ABS](https://github.com/abs-lang), among others (see comments).
-The differences between cozy and Monkey are too numerous to list here; it's best to think of it as a totally separate language.
-It's written in pure Go with minimal third-party dependencies, with a large amount of the standard library implemented in cozy itself.
+The differences between keai and Monkey are too numerous to list here; it's best to think of it as a totally separate language.
+It's written in pure Go with minimal third-party dependencies, with a large amount of the standard library implemented in keai itself.

 This is the first large Go program I've worked on, so contributions, especially